 Promotion is also available as you advance your career.
-Each rank requires a specific years of experience and training.
-The more advance your training are, the higher your responsibilities will be.
+Each rank requires specific years of experience and training.
+The more advanced your training is, the higher your responsibilities will be.

 There are different rescue organizations which varies depending on the funding they get.
-Non-profit, non-government organization (NGO) may rely on government and charity for donations.
+Non-profit, non-government organizations (NGOs) may rely on the government and charities for donations.

 Salary – Does it pay the bills?